 The scanner cover should be removed together with the ADF & document cover ASSY whose removal procedure is given in Section 6.1.3.
 The disassembly of the ADF & document cover ASSY is detailed in Section 6.1.4.

-- (1) Open the scanner cover until it locks. - (2) Remove the CIS flat cable cover by pulling up the small tab.
+- (1) Open the scanner cover until it locks. - (2) Remove the CIS flat cable cover and the harness cover by pulling up their rear ends.